Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

-\introparagraph{The successor function} In \Cref{ex:cartesian}, we assumed that the input relations were already sorted and this allowed us for example to only generate $(2, 1, 1)$ from $(1, 1, 1)$ in the first stage, and not $(3, 1, 1)$ or $(4, 1, 1)$.
-In general, when we deviate from an edge $(v_i, v_{i+1})$, we want to generate only the best deviation we have not yet considered.
-Therefore, we assume a total order on the children $v'$ of $v_i$ according to the weight of their optimal path $w(v_{i} \concat \sol_1(v'))$.
-With this order, we define a successor function $\suc(v_i, v_{i+1})$, which returns the node $v_{i+1}'$ that is the next-best choice, illustrated in \Cref{fig:successor}.
-The successor function also helps us apply rule (2) of the Lawler-Mutry procedure, since we visit the deviations in successor order.
+\introparagraph{The successor function} In \Cref{ex:cartesian}, we assumed that the input relations were already sorted, which allowed us, for example, to generate only $(2, 1, 1)$ from $(1, 1, 1)$ in the first stage, and not $(3, 1, 1)$ or $(4, 1, 1)$.
+In general, when we deviate from an edge $(v_i, v_{i+1})$, we want to generate only the best deviation that we have not yet considered.
+The possible deviations we can pick are determined by the optimal suffixes of $\Choices_1(v_i)$.
+Therefore, we assume a total order on $\Choices_1(v_i)$ that orders the children $v'$ of $v_i$ according to the weight of their optimal suffix $w(v_{i} \concat \sol_1(v'))$.
+This order is given by a successor function $\suc(v_i, v_{i+1})$, which returns the node $v_{i+1}'$ that is the next-best choice, illustrated in \Cref{fig:successor}.
+The successor function also helps us to apply rule (2) of the Lawler-Mutry procedure, since we visit the deviations in successor order.